-We competed in three consecutive invitational meets, all of which used the same material.
-Is this scrimmage?
+meets, all of which used the same material.
+Is this legal?

-The League does not govern invitational meets, students that adults value and appreciate their hard may be used.
+The League does not govern invitational meets, except for designating limits on when UIL materials may be used.
 Academic coordinators and coaches should be certain that their students are not competing in multiple meets that use the same materials.
 Invitational meet hosts should publicize the materials to be used.
 If the invitation doesn't say which material, ask.